iivanoo/covid-apps-observer/code/report_templates/app_template.md

 | **Minimum supported Android version**  | <<<MIN_SDK>>> |
 | **Maximum target Android version**  | <<<MAX_SDK>>> |

+The larger the difference between the minimum and maximum supported Android versions, the better.
+A larger difference means a wider audience.
+For example, old phones have a very low Android version, so a high minimum supported Android version means that the app cannot be used by users with old phones, thus leading to accessibility problems.

 ## Requested permissions

 In the following we report the complete list of the permissions requested by the app.